alexlindmaa/alexlindmaa.github.io/_pages/about.md

 ## Functional Theories

 Solving the quantum-mechanical equations of motion is a problem of exponential complexity.
+A number of theories known as functional theoies has been suggested to adress this problem.
 In 1964 Hohenberg and Kohn provided a formal way to map the interacting many-body problem to a variational problem formulated in the fermionic particle density.
 While this strategy results in a significant reduction in computational complexity, a major unsolved problem is to viably include the exchange-correlaton effects in the approximations.